2. Basis of Presentation and Summary of Significant Accounting Policies

-Because certain information and footnote disclosures have been condensed or omitted, these unaudited consolidated financial statements should be read in conjunction with the audited consolidated financial statements and related notes contained in the Company’s Annual Report on Form 10-K for the fiscal year ended December 31, 2016, as amended (the “2016 Form 10-K”) as filed with the SEC.
-In management’s opinion, all normal and recurring adjustments considered necessary for a fair presentation of the financial position, results of operations and cash flows for the periods presented have been included.
+Because certain information and footnote disclosures have been condensed or omitted, these unaudited consolidated financial statements should be read in conjunction with the audited consolidated financial statements and related notes contained in the Companys Annual Report on Form 10-K for the fiscal year ended December 31, 2015 (the 2015 Form 10-K) as filed with the SEC.
+In managements opinion, all normal and recurring adjustments considered necessary for a fair presentation of the financial position, results of operations and cash flows for the periods presented have been included.
 Management believes that the disclosures made in these unaudited condensed consolidated interim financial statements are adequate to make the information not misleading.
-The results of operations for the interim periods presented are not necessarily indicative of the results for the entire year.
+The results for the three and nine months ended September 30, 2016 are not necessarily indicative of the results to be expected for the full year.

 Principles of Consolidation